Rapid1898-code/Learning-Documentation/JAVASCRIPT.md

 ```markdown
 <script src="=>ajax.googleapis.com/ajax/libs/jquery/1.9.0/jquery.min.js"></script>
 ```
-put all jQuery code in this function (waiting until the the page has loaded an the DOM is ready)
+<br>put all jQuery code in this function (waiting until the the page has loaded an the DOM is ready)
 ```markdown
 $(document).ready(function(event){...});
 ```